realworldocaml/book/en/12a-parsing-json-and-xml.md

          [ `Data author.name ]) ]) ]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Notice that the `with xml` clause has been replaced with a new `xml_of_author` that has been generated for you.
+Notice that the `with xml` clause has been replaced with a new `xml_of_author` function that has been generated for you.
 It accepts an `author` value and returns an `Xml.t` value.
 The generated code isn't really meant to be human-readable, but you don't normally see it when using the syntax extension (we've only dumped it out here to illustrate how `camlp4` works).

 If we run `xml_of_author` and convert the result to a human-readable string, our complete example looks like: